 - Share of Voice is a relative measure of attention that divides frequency by the total number of documents published in the moving average interval.
 This adjusts for cyclic changes in total coverage such as weekends or holidays.

 - Impact is a modified frequency measure that considers the reach of a document’s source.
 Reach is based on a Website’s traffic statistics or the number of followers in the case of social media postings.

 - Sentiment (mean) shows the average sentiment towards a certain topic.

 - Disagreement (standard deviation of sentiment) reflects how contested a topic is.
 The term ‘oil spill’, for example, has a low standard deviation since everyone agrees on its negative connotation.

-Display Control.
-Complementing the time series selection and moving average specification described above, the context menu allows activating additional diagrams such as the donut chart or radar chart.
+Complementing the time series selection and moving average specification described above, the context menu allows activating additional diagrams such as the donut chart or the radar chart.

 - Additional Features.
-The context menu offers an optional calculation of moving averages: If disabled, the charts present the raw data to reveal specific events.
-If enabled (available intervals: 7, 30 or 60 days), the focus of the analysis shifts to trend detection.
-Depending on the dashboard configuration, the contextual menu may offer additional features such as the WYSDOM sucess metric or the Brand Reputation Radar.
-The trend chart section can also be enlarged using the arrow button in the upper right corner.
+The context menu of the trend chart offers an optional moving average calculation.
+If disabled, the charts present the raw data to reveal specific events.
+If enabled, the focus of the analysis shifts to trend detection.
+Available intervals are 7, 30 and 60 days for daily granularity, and 24, 48 and 72 hours for hourly granularity.
+Depending on the dashboard configuration, the contextual menu may offer additional features such as the WYSDOM success metric or the Brand Reputation Radar.
+Users can enlarge the trend graph via the icon in the upper right corner.

-Data Export.
-The integrated export function allows retrieving the full data set consisting of daily frequency, sentiment, and disagreement values for the selected time interval in native MS Excel format, or as a comma-separated CSV file for various external applications – e.g., data warehouses, business intelligence tools, statistical packages such as R and SPSS, etc.
+An integrated export function allows retrieving the full data set consisting of daily frequency, sentiment, and disagreement values for the selected time interval.
+Available file formats include native MS Excel and comma-separated CSV.
+This supports a range of external applications including data warehouses, business intelligence solutions, AI tools as well as statistical packages such as R and SPSS.